 Gifts of assets: Not all donations need to be money.
 You can make a gift of assets, and if the assets fall within the approved categories the gift can obtain a double tax relief.
-Any gain which would accrue on the gift is exempt from CGT, and you are also entitled to income tax relief at up to 50% on the value of your donation.
+Any gain which would accrue on the gift is exempt from CGT, and you are

-Single people
+Single and unmarried people